BRGM/ComPASS/docs/script_main_structure.rst

    - times are expressed in seconds
    - ...

-To help users some precomputed quantities are available in the `ComPASS.utils.units <https://github.com/BRGM/ComPASS/blob/v4.4.x/ComPASS/utils/units.py>`_ module.
+To help users, some precomputed quantities are available in the `ComPASS.utils.units <https://github.com/BRGM/ComPASS/blob/v4.4.x/ComPASS/utils/units.py>`_ module.

+For example, considering any function :code:`f(t)` that is expecting an argument in seconds, just import another duration from :code:`ComPASS.utils.units` to call :code:`f`:

+.. code-block :: python

+  from ComPASS.utils.units import year

+  f(10*year)

-Check the following examples to see how these quantities can be used.
+The examples in this section demonstrate how these quantities can be used in simulation scripts.